Musicians: Common Injuries

 The following links will show you a summary for each citation and article.
 If you are interested in viewing the entire document/article:

-- Click here if you are an Orthopaedic Section Member
+- Click here if you are an Academy of Orthopaedic Physical Therapy Member

-- Click here if you are a non-Orthopaedic Section Member and wish to purchase a full version of a citation blast or an article(s).
+- Click here if you are a non-Academy of Orthopaedic Physical Therapy Member and wish to purchase a full version of a citation blast or an article(s).

 Citation Blast Resource - SUMMARIES